On the Leading Order Term of the Lattice Yang-Mills Free Energy

 which corresponds to $Q_d$ with periodic boundary conditions above its zero ground state energy.
-Loosely speaking, our guiding principle is that $K_d$ corresponds to a limiting free energy density, which often does not depend on the specific boundary conditions, and that $Q_d$ can be diagonalized explicitly in the periodic setting.
-The intuition behind the formula \eqref{eq:K234} is then as follows.
-The kernel of $Q_d$ is essentially given by the space of gradients.
-The axial gauge ensures the positivity of $Q_d$ and sets the $d$-th field component equal to zero so that, in this gauge, $Q_d$ acts on gradients like $\partial_d^*\partial_d$.
-For the $d-2$ remaining orthogonal field components, on the other hand, $Q_d$ acts like the free Laplacian.
-Splitting the field into a gradient and $d-2$ orthogonal components, we arrive at \eqref{eq:K234}.
+Loosely speaking, our guiding principle is that $K_d$ equals a limiting free energy density which often does not depend on the specific boundary conditions and that $Q_d$ can be diagonalized explicitly in the periodic setting. \end{enumerate}

 In Section \ref{sec:LMT}, we provide an elementary and self-contained proof of the reduction to the periodic case and we outline the computation that leads to \eqref{eq:K234}.
 A key ingredient from \cite{Cha1} that is used in our proof is that the axial gauge ensures the positivity of the lowest eigenvalue of $\Pi_{\Omega_{n}^{1,\t{a}}}Q_d\, \Pi_{\Omega_{n}^{1,\t{a}}}$.
 As a side remark, notice that given this input, our derivation of \eqref{eq:K234} provides an alternative existence proof of $K_d$ (cf.\ \cite[Section 15]{Cha1}).